Riva3000/AnimChainsSheetPacker/README.md

     For simple use include in your project and use Packer.PackAchx(..) static method.

 - AnimChainsSheetPackerGUI
-    GUI frontend for the library.
+    Windows GUI frontend for the library.
-    Currently unfinished and probably unstable.
-Do not use on live data.
+    Not yet finished and probably unstable.
+Do not use with live data.